Senior Management Team

 Specialist Experience: Working directly with and in schools.
 Working with children with Special Educational Needs and/or Learning Disabilities.
 Working in multi-disciplinary child protection teams.
 Systemic work with parents and families.
 Working with refugees and asylum seekers.

-Andrea Mira Murillo – Honorary Child Therapist
+Andrea Mira Murillo – Adult Psychodynamic Psychotherapist and Honorary Child Therapist

 Anita Bradford – Psychodynamic Child and Adolescent Therapist, Art Psychotherapist